-Boarding from the pontoon-level bulwark gate onto the starboard deck is incredibly simple. idiot-proof deck you are immediately protected by a lit overhang and 2ft 6in of bulwark and stanchions. sadly, they both lead to the same large void.
-Back Opposite the gate a side door leads to the helm - aft the boat's 13ft beam creates a cockpit that up towards the foredeck and along the and very safe access all the way around the boat.
-The port-side deck also includes a neat domestic locker, housing a gas bottle and water filler.
-At the broad foredeck, two hatches lie either side of an electric windlass but, looks more 40ft-cruiser than 30ft-trawler - the seating.
-The answer to an owner's desire to
+It's not exactly dripping in detail but the upper deck is a very useable area with seating for four or five idiot-proof deck you are immediately protected by a lit overhang and 2ft 6in of bulwark and stanchions.
+Opposite the gate a side door leads to the helm - aft the boat's 13ft beam creates a cockpit that a layout which will work brilliantly when up towards the foredeck and along the port side (still an impressive 10in wide at its narrowest point) allowing complete and very safe access all the way around the boat.
+The port-side deck also includes a neat donnestic locker, housing a gas bottle and water filler.
+At the broad foredeck, two

+Side gate's